devbhoma/kanban-board/README.md

-# Getting Started with Assignment Kanban Board
+# Getting Started

-This project was ...
+This project is an assignment for Lead Frontend Role

 ## Available Scripts

+In the project directory, you need to run the command below to install all the dependency packages.

+### `npm install`

 In the project directory, you can run: